 taskkill /F /IM explorer.exe

-2. We save the new text file with the extension ".
+2. Save the new text file with the extension ".
 Beat".
 For example: watermark.bat.
-To do this, select "All Files"On"Save as type".
+To do this, select "All Files"The"Save as type".

 3. Double click on the newly created file.
 It will open Command Prompt, in which the message will appear: “SUCCESS: The process “explorer.exe ”with PID (No) has been terminated".

 In some situations you may need to run the .bat file with administrator rights.
 Right click on the file and click “Run as Administrator…”.